Angel Lake Nevada

 35° / 17°

-The weather at Angel Lake is PERFECT during the summer months with an average temperature of the mid-’80s and the low in the ’40s.
+The weather at Angel Lake is PERFECT during the summer months with an average temperature of the mid-’80s and a low in the ’40s.

 Angel Lake Trails